World Telugu Conference

 The World Telugu Conference (WTC) is a conference for the furtherance of the Telugu language.
 Literary luminaries attend and share their views on spreading and preserving the language and advocating a Telugu language policy.

 History

 The first WTC was held in Hyderabad in 1975.
-The then Minister of Education, Mandali Venkata Krishna Rao, was instrumental in starting it.
+The then Minister of Education, Mandali Venkata Krishna Rao was instrumental in starting it.
 The singer M. S. Ramarao made his debut at the conference.
-It was also attended by Sankarambadi Sundarachari, who penned the anthem "Maa Telugu Thalliki", and the actor-singer Tanguturi Suryakumari.
+It was also attended by Sankarambadi Sundarachari, who penned the anthem "Maa Telugu Thalliki", and the actor-singer Tanguturi Suryakumari who came from London to render the anthem.